iBicha/playlet/docs/README.md

 - The web server is not secure: it's not on HTTPS
 - It's best if the Invidious access token would not be served to the web app, and remain on the Roku device

-For API calls that don't require authentication, the web app fetches data from invidious directly.
+For API calls that don't require authentication, the web app fetches data from Invidious directly.

 ### Developer settings